-Veteran mediation attorneys serving the Cook County, Lake County and DuPage County
+Veteran divorce mediation attorneys serving the Cook County, Lake County, and DuPage County

-Our divorce mediation attorneys offer mediation, conflict resolution and collaborative law services.
+Our divorce mediation attorneys offer divorce mediation, conflict resolution, and collaborative law services.

 Mediation involves assisting clients with resolving their divorces or other family law disputes in a cooperative manner.
 When we are hired as the mediator, we do not represent either party and act as trained neutrals to assist the parties in resolving their conflict.
 Often, the individuals will have outside attorneys they can consult for advice during the negotiation and mediation process.

 When each party hires a divorce lawyer to resolve a family law dispute through negotiation without resorting to courtroom litigation, it is called collaborative law.
 In some cases, this may be appropriate.